 By Dolce Fisher.

-What was your inspiration for your new work with Sydney Dance Company?
+So what was your inspiration for your new work with Sydney Dance Company?